idanceinbetween/design-patterns-study/src/main/kotlin/observer/observer.md

 - It is built in support for broadcast communication.
   - When visualising it, a newspaper subscription service with its publisher and subscribers is a good way to understand it.
 - Most useful in Reactive programming.
-- Instead of implementing a full observer class, we could use lambda expressions to simplify the code (see example).
 - Vs other design patterns:
   - Structurally similar to Bridge, but the intention is different.
   - Mediator may be used to mediate between several subjects and observers.